MicrosoftDocs/Viva/Viva/glint/people-science/patient-safety.md

 All preset survey items can be viewed and exported from the **Questions** page in *Program Summary* for the Viva Glint Patient Safety Survey template or downloaded from the **Question Library** on the admin dashboard.

-Viva Glint has worked collaboratively with the ANCC to create the survey and cover the following core items and required ANCC categories:
+Viva Glint worked collaboratively with the ANCC to create the survey, which covers the following core items and required ANCC categories:

 |Survey item(s)|Required ANCC Category|
 |-----------|----------------------|